graphops/launchpad-namespaces/README.md

 It aims to:
 - be easy to use, while extensible and adaptable
-- provide sensible working defaults that can always be overriden
+- provide sensible working defaults that can always be overridden
 - service the requirements of Launchpad and GraphOps

 ## Features

 - Actively maintained by [![GraphOps](https://avatars.githubusercontent.com/u/85314764?s=12&v=4) *GraphOps*](https://graphops.xyz) [and contributors](/graphs/contributors)
 - Common values interfaces across all namespaces
-- Flexible and adaptable, allowing defaults to be overriden
+- Flexible and adaptable, allowing defaults to be overridden
 - Two release channels: `stable` and `canary`
 - A large selection of Namespaces (listed below)